ammunk/hpc/virtual_env_hpc_files/README.md

 The scripts will automatically create the virtual environment in `${source_dir}` based on either a `${source_dir}/requirements.txt` or `${source_dir}/Pipfile` file.
 If both are present the `Pipfile` will take precedence.
-The `Pipfile` are the equivalent of a `requirements.txt` file but used by [pipenv](https://pipenv.pypa.io/en/latest/) for creating and managing a virtual environment.
+The `Pipfile` is the equivalent of a `requirements.txt` file but used by [pipenv](https://pipenv.pypa.io/en/latest/) for creating and managing a virtual environment.